gokudomatic/eco-fps-walker/README.md

 ## Tips and pitfalls

+### Debug mode
+The script contains a debug mode that display the calculated route and the current waypoint.
+See the samples for further information.
+This can help the level designer to optimize the level where the bot can have trouble finding its way.

 ### Stairs and slopes
 The bot is technically unable to climb real stairs.
 You must make the collision shape of the stairs like slopes, otherwise it won't work.